TommasoMenghini/Reliability-and-Systematic-Biases-of-Polling-Organizations/README.md

 2. **Cross‑sectional analysis of polling errors**

    * For each election, agency, and party, the final poll prior to election day is compared with the actual electoral outcome.
+   * For each election, agency and party, the
    * Distortions are measured as **relative errors**, ensuring comparability across parties with different vote shares.

 This framework allows the identification of persistent directional errors and common patterns across agencies.